 Fortunately, you can use an image compression pluginA plugin is a software component that adds specific features and functionality to your WordPress website.
 Esse...
 More to prevent slow loading times.
 By optimizing the photos on your site, you can use more of them without compromising your site’s performance.

-In this post, we’ll briefly discuss what to look for in an image compression plugin.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll briefly discuss what to look for in an image compression plugin.
 Then, we’ll look at four powerful options and give an overview of their features.
 Finally, we’ll compress multiple types of images to see which plugin provides the best results.
 Let’s get started!

 What to Look For in an Image Compression Plugin

 Image compression plugins can help you optimize your WordPress images by reducing the size of the files.
 This means that less data is loaded when a user lands on your website, which can help improve your site’s speed.

 Having a fast website is essential for Search Engine Optimization (SEO).
 By having smaller file sizes, you can improve your First Contentful Paint score.
 This is one of the primary metrics that Google looks at when ranking a page in search results.